 Rangers vs. Ducks: Lineups, storylines starting 3-game trip in California

-The New York Rangers will see some familiar faces when they take the ice against the Anaheim Ducks at Honda Center on Monday night in the opener of a three-game California road trip.
+The New York Rangers will see some familiar faces when they take the ice against the Anaheim Ducks at Honda Center on Monday night, in the opener of a three-game California road trip.

 The Ducks, who’ve won three in a row after losing nine straight games, are a second home for ex-Rangers.
-Center Ryan Strome and defenseman Jacob Trouba will face their former teammates, but forward Frank Vatrano is out with a broken shoulder.
+Center Ryan Strome and defenseman Jacob Trouba face their former teammates, but forward Frank Vatrano is out with a broken shoulder.

 The Rangers, who lost 4-1 to the Ducks at Madison Square Garden on Dec.
 15, won’t have to worry about shutting down Anaheim’s leading scorer, forward Leo Carlsson — he’s out with a thigh injury.
 New York enters the game last in the Eastern Conference at 21-22-6, nine points behind the Buffalo Sabres for the second wild card.